cran-task-views/ExtremeValue/ExtremeValue.md

         non-stationarity through the parameters.
     -   The package `r pkg("extremefit")` provides
         modelization of exceedances over a threshold in the Pareto type tail.
 It computes an adaptive choice of the threshold.
+    -   The package `r pkg("ExtremeRisks")` provides risk measures such as Expectile, Value-at-Risk, for univariate independent observations and temporal dependent observations.
+        The statistical inference is performed through parametric and non-parametric estimators.
+        Inferential procedures such as confidence intervals, confidence regions and hypothesis testing are obtained by exploiting the asymptotic theory.
     -   The package `r pkg("fExtremes")` provides univariate data processing and modelling.
 It includes extremal index estimation.